Learn · Profit & margin

 Because so many of those costs are Amazon fees that shift over time, model them per unit before you launch a product.
 A free FBA profit calculator lets you plug in your landed cost and current fees to see net margin per unit, and a free FBA reimbursement audit recovers margin you've already lost to units Amazon lost or damaged but never credited back.

-Calculate margin at the SKU level
+Calculate margin at the SKU level, every month

-Check any product's margin instantly with the FBA profit calculator — enter price and costs to see margin and ROI after fees.
+Check any product's margin instantly with the FBA profit calculator: enter price and costs to see margin and ROI after fees.

 Frequently asked questions